Speicher, Switzerland: Transport

-Speicher is linked to the city of St. Gallen by the Appenzell–St. Gallen–Trogen railway, a narrow-gauge road-side railway line.
+Speicher is linked to the city of St. Gallen and Appenzell by the Appenzell–St. Gallen–Trogen railway, a narrow-gauge road-side railway line.
 The line operates two trains per hour throughout the day, with four trains per hour during peak periods.
+Services are operated by Appenzell Railways for S-Bahn St. Gallen.
+There are four stations within the municipality, Bendlehn, Schützengarten, Speicher and Vögelinsegg.
 The journey from Speicher to St. Gallen takes 28 minutes and all the way to Appenzell 67 minutes.